 Programs that are accredited will be permitted to use the University’s name and logo on marketing materials for

 Why work with U of S CME?

-Program committees and Chairs who work with CME at U of S can expect:
+Program Committees and Chairs who work with CME at U of S can expect:

-- Guidance with accreditation applications that can be confusing and hard to navigate.
+- Guidance with accreditation applications can be confusing and hard to navigate.
 There are new National Standards as of January 1,

 2018and our staff have been trained to understand the policies and complexities of these applications and standards.
 We can coach you through the process and help in the implementation of your activity.

 - Access to our experience as to best practices and strategies for program design, program production and delivery on issues that are relevant and important to your learners.

 - A higher quality of educational event with targeted learning objectives that are